 A Resilience and Church and Community Mobilisation (CCM) workshop in Harare, Zimbabwe, in early 2018, identified the following characteristics for a resilient community: community cohesion, diversified livelihoods, land management, infrastructure, human capital and shared analysis.

 In this context, the recent challenges had been drought, hyperinflation and political tension.
-Having visited communities in three regions of Zimbabwe that were working on their resilience, the following were identified as key features within these characteristics that strengthened community resilience:
+Having visited communities in three regions of Zimbabwe that were working on their resilience, the following were identified by participants as key features within these characteristics that strengthened community resilience:

 From this it was clear that resilience in these communities came particularly from improved community cohesion and human capital, as well as diversified livelihoods.
 Communities that come together and plan and prepare for a stronger future have the capacity to withstand shocks, such as drought, better than those that have not.
-You can learn more about the impact of this on St Christopher’s Church in Rugare, Diocese of Harare, Zimbabwe here.
+You can learn more about the impact of this on St Christopher’s Church in Rugare, Diocese of Harare, Zimbabwe here

 The local church can go beyond meeting material needs.
 It is well placed to meet needs that outside agencies don’t have the capacity to meet such as providing safe spaces for the vulnerable, social and spiritual support, someone trusted to listen to the traumatised to help overcome loneliness, despair and hopelessness, caring for the most vulnerable such as the elderly, the very young and those with disabilities.